 I have my clients use a 3 step assertiveness communication process which works extremely well in almost every situation:

-1) Tell them how you feel: The first step in assertive communication is to tell the other person how you feel about their behavior.
-For example, lets say someone keeps coming into your office and disrupting your work day: “When you barge into my office without knocking, I feel frustrated, angry and distracted.”
+1) Tell them how you feel: The first step in assertive communication is to tell the other person how you feel about their behaviour.
+For example, let’s say someone keeps coming into your office and disrupting your workday: “When you barge into my office without knocking, I feel frustrated, angry and distracted.”

 Describe: ‘Mr. Ford, when I asked you a question about the project you asked me to do, you yelled at me.’